Discover your Dosha: An Introduction to Ayurvedic Body Awareness

 The Ayurvedic body type is a blueprint outlining the innate tendencies that have been built into your system…..
 By knowing your body type, an Ayurvedic doctor can tell which diet, physical activities and medical therapies should help you and which might do no good and even cause harm.”

-Through learning Ayurveda, I have learned to understand and respect my body-mind and to live in sync with it.
-Even though I had many healthy living habits such as a whole foods diet, regular exercise, yoga, and meditation, prior to adopting Ayurvedic guidelines and habits, I tended to suffer in my life from worry, anxiety, sleep issues, irregular or poor digestion and stress.
-With the Ayurvedic living principles, I now enjoy a diet, physical activity and a daily routine that are right for my constitution.
-As a result, I get deep rest, feel naturally exuberant, grounded and well nourished.
+Through learning Ayurveda, I have learned to understand and respect my body and mind and to live in harmony with myself and the world around me.
+Even though I was pretty healthy, before discovering Ayurveda, I tended to suffer from worry, anxiety, stress, poor sleep, and poor digestion.
+The knowledge of Ayurveda helped me adopt a diet and daily routine that are right for my constitution.
+As a result, I now get deep rest, feel naturally exuberant, grounded and well nourished.

 I’m excited to share the Ayurvedic body-mind constitution model with you.